secw01f/ReportNinja/README.md

 ReportNinja is a tool for creating custom HTML and PDF pentest reports from DefectDojo.
 All though DefectDojo has a reporting capability that is built in, the ability to customize your reports is limited when a report that has stringint formating and branding requirements is needed.
 Reports are created on a per test basis.

-This tool utilizes the DefectDojo API for getting platform, engagement, test, and finding details from DefectDojo and then utilizes Jinja2 for templating and HTML generation and the PDFKit for creating the PDF reports.
+This tool utilizes the DefectDojo API for getting platform, engagement, test, and finding details from DefectDojo and then utilizes Jinja2 for templating and HTML generation, and the python PDFKit module for creating the PDF reports.

 # Installation and Configuration